kubernetes-retired/contrib/fluentd/event-exporter/README.md

 This tool is used to export Kubernetes events.
 It effectively runs a watch on the apiserver, detecting as granular as possible all changes to the event objects.
-Event exporter currently exports only to Stackdriver.
+Event exporter exports only to Stackdriver.

 ## Build